hdelva/fosite/thesis/report.md

 \caption{Alternative order of sample \ref{smp:duplication}}\label{smp:duplication_2}
 \end{code}

 JetBrain's tools are closed source so it's unclear whether or not \ref{smp:duplication} was deemed too simple to refactor.
 Assuming they work in a similar fashion as competing tools however, it's the order of statements that causes it to fail.
-Tools like Simian, Sonar, PMD, and Dup Loc all work on a token stream in the same order as it appears in the file.
+Tools like PMD, Duploc, and CCFinder all work on a token stream in the same order as it appears in the file [@pmd; @duploc; @ccfinder].
 Code sample \ref{smp:duplication_2} illustrates how sample \ref{smp:duplication} could be reordered so that tools can detect the duplication just fine.
+Compiler technology is a much more active field of research than duplication detection, and the problem of reordering instructions occurs there as well.
+One of their solutions is discussed in section \ref{ssa} which discusses the Static Single Assignment (SSA) form.

 \begin{code}
 \centering